On 25th April 2015, a massive earthquake of Magnitude 7.9 hit many parts of Nepal. Several strong aftershocks continued for months.

 The earthquake affected the whole nation with more than 8000 death toll.
 Thousands were injured followed by the destruction of many buildings around the country.

 The earthquake and the aftershocks destroyed houses, building, historical monuments, including centuries old palaces and temples listed in the UNESCO world heritage sites.

 The earthquake triggered an avalanche on the Mount Everest and the famous trekking region of Manaslu and Langtang.
-The Langtang Village faced the catastrophe during the earthquake, as the entirety of the village got buried by an avalanche that came from thousands of feet above.
+The Langtang Village suffered the catastrophe during the earthquake.
+The entirety of the village got buried by an avalanche that came from thousands of feet above.

-Worst Affected Regions:
+Worst Affected Regions

 Least affected Regions

 Not all the trekking regions of Nepal suffered the devastating Earthquake.
 Some of the trekking regions even escaped the earthquake without a scratch.

 The good news is that the trekking region like Kanchenjunga, Makalu, Annapurna, Dhaulagiri, Lower and Upper Mustang, Dolpo, Humla, and Jumla escaped the widespread damage.
 And they were ready to welcome travelers by the trekking season in Autumn 2015.